CopperEgg/revealcloud-puppet/README.md

 Recent Changes
 ==

+1.0.6 Released on March 1, 2013  3:02 PM CST
+  - removed two includes that did not belong.

 1.0.5 Released on March 1, 2013
   - updated the copperegg class to a parameterized class The default parameters are those declared in the params.pp manifest